gnames/gnparser/README.md

 ```

 Please note that Mac OS might prevent running executables that are not
-'approved' up officially by Apple.
+'approved' officially by Apple.
 To overcome this problem go to
 `System Settings`, search for `developer tools`and under`Allow applications
 below to run software locally that does not meet the system's security policy`
 add the terminal emulation software that you normally use (e.g. Terminal app).